Little CMS Plugins

 The use case

 If you are already using the LittleCMS color engine in your commercial applications, and want a boost on throughput, this plug-in is for you.
 Open-source projects under GPL3 can also benefit by using the plug-in for free.
-The idea is to do all the development using the free engine under MIT license and in the case you need more speed for floating-point color transforms, then just add the the plug-in code and two lines of code to activate it.
+The idea is to do all the development using the free engine under MIT license and in the case you need more speed for floating-point color transforms, then just add the plug-in code and two lines of code to activate it.

 Floating point transformations are using generic code in the free engine, with this plug-in all floating point interpolations are redirected to optimized code that greatly improves the performance in terms of speed.

 The requirements of the GPL3 license is, among others, to release your project’s source code.
 This can be a problem for commercial use, then an alternate commercial license is available at a reasonable fee of 150€.
-This will help to mantain the development of the engine and the web hosting.
+This will help to maintain the development of the engine and the web hosting.

 • This quote is for company, you are allowed to use the plug-in in as many products you wish, as long as those are created by same manufacturer.